 2. Print in High Resolution

 Sometimes the quality of the print can be diminished by the printing resolution used.
-Printing a detailed document with a low-resolution setting can lead to loss of a lot of information and the image may become blurry.
+Printing a detailed document with a low-resolution setting like 300 DPI instead of 600 DPI can lead to loss of a lot of information and the image may become blurry.

 This problem can be eliminated by printing at a high resolution.
 By choosing the highest resolution setting possible, you can greatly improve the quality of the printed document.